alykes/pcep/PCAP/Python-Institute/module-4/README.md

   A function is invoked in the following way: `stream = open(file, mode = 'r', encoding = None)` - encoding as in UTF-8 etc.
     If the _file_ doesn't exist then a `FileNotFoundError` exception will be raised.
     `mode` and `encoding` may be omitted as they contain default values.
-      The default `mode` is `r` or read in text mode, and the default encoded depends on the system being used.
+      The default `mode` is `r` or read in text mode, and the default for `encoded` depends on the system being used.

 - **Stream Modes**
 `r` open mode: read